Jak57/documentation/libvpx.md

      * Based on network conditions layers can be dropped (e.g.: 30fps -> 15fps -> 7.5fps)
 ---
 46. int use_vizier_rc_params
+    * A flag that indicates whether to use external rate control parameters.
+    * By default it is 0.
+If it is set to 1, the following parameters will be used in the rate control system.

 47. vpx_rational_t active_wq_factor
+    * Active worst quality factor.
+    * Rate control parameters.
+Set from external experimental results.
+    * Only when |use_vizier_rc_params| is set to 1, the passin value will be used.
+Otherwise, the default value is used.

 48. vpx_rational_t err_per_mb_factor
+    * Error per macroblock adjustment factor.
+    * Represents a scaling factor used in video encoding to adjust the weight of the error per macroblock.
+    * Higher factor: prioritize quality, high bitrate.
+    * Lower factor: Prioritize compression, low bitrate.
+    * Higher values maintain higher visual quality.
+    * Lower values reduce visual quality but improve compression.

 49. vpx_rational_t sr_default_decay_limit
+    * Second reference default decay limit.
+    * Controls the default decay limit in the spatial resampling process.
+    * Decay limit controls how much the encoder can reduce the quality during resampling to maintain bitrate targets.

 50. vpx_rational_t sr_diff_factor
 ---
 51. vpx_rational_t kf_err_per_mb_factor